oatssss/WiFiSelector/README.md

     // WifiSelector::reconnect blocks here and attempts to connect to a saved access point
     // If unsuccessful, the board enables AP mode and creates the network "esp8266-ssid"
-    // HTTP clients connected to the ESP will be served the WiFi Selector landing page
+    // HTTP clients connecting to the ESP will be served the WiFi Selector landing page
     // Unblocks only when the board successfully connects to an AP }
 ```